liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/00-intro.markdown

 Now that you have the Guestbook List and Entry List Screenlets, you're ready to put them to work.
 As you'll see, using these Screenlets isn't much more difficult than using Login Screenlet.
-This is an advantage of Screenlets: it typically takes only a few minutes to get them up and running.
+This is an advantage of Screenlets; it typically takes only a few minutes to get them up and running.
 They also integrate with the rest of your app's UI.

-You'll follow these steps when adding your Screenlets to the app:
+To add your Screenlets to the app, you'll follow these steps:

 1. Understand how `GuestbooksActivity`'s UI works.
 Since your Screenlets augment this UI instead of replacing it, you should first understand how it works.